TheGero/Infection/README.md

 # Infection
-A simple simulation of viral infection spreading in human population
+An extremely simple simulation of viral infection spreading in human population Old OOP project with pretty bad code quality.